lter/deims/README.md

 ### Update existing site ###

+Updates of Drupal Profiles often follow a different timeline and workflow than your typical Drupal Site.
+In our case, the DEIMS Profile Drupal has a few enhancements that are lost if updated without care to carry these enhacements.
+We advise to wait for a new release of DEIMS before updating on your own - but if you do, make sure the enhancements are ported, otherwise you may experience issues after the update.

 *Note: updating an existing site from the profile is not yet supported.
-You must rebuild the site not using an existing database install.*
+You must rebuild the site not using an existing database install.*  The following may work only on specific updates - best to wait for a bundle or Read advisories and guidelines per update.

 * `git pull`
 * `cd www`